-If you have been arrested or charged with a domestic violence offense, it is important that you contact a defense attorney immediately.
+If you have been arrested or charged with a domestic violence offense, it is important that you contact a Grand Junction defense attorney immediately.
 We have handled hundred of domestic violence cases and can help you to.
 Call us today for a free consultation.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.

 - October 29, 2018

 Colorado’s Dog Bite Laws